Oil and Gas Eye Q3 2013

 Ins and outs of the AIM oil and gas universe

-The AIM oil and gas universe (including oilfield services companies) stood 118 strong at the end of Q1, compared to 115 in Q4 2012.
+The AIM oil and gas universe (including oilfield services companies) stood 116 strong at the end of Q3, compared to 115 in Q2.

 There were 17 successful IPOs across other sectors on London’s junior market in Q3.
 Funds raised from new issues by all companies listed on AIM were £273.9 million, 30% higher than Q2’s total.